chirag-singhal/Double-DQN/README.md

 Open up `train.ipynb` and `train-2.ipynb` to run the Breakout and VideoPinball respectively.

 Your trained weights and results (rewards and loss) are periodically saved in `./models` to avoid any trouble of running the whole experiment again.
-Check `agent.py` to know more about the change in initialisation of your.
+Check `agent.py` to know more about the change in initialisation of your agent.

     Agent(game_name, device, chkpnt_name, pretrained_name, verbosity)